quickemu-project/quickemu/docs/quickget.1.md

 # macOS App Store

-If you see *“Your device or computer could not be verified”* when you try to login to the App Store, make sure that your wired ethernet device is `en0`.
+If you see *"Your device or computer could not be verified"* when you try to login to the App Store, make sure that your wired ethernet device is `en0`.
 Use `ifconfig` in a terminal to verify this.